Metropolitan Community Church of Washington, D.C.: AIDS epidemic

 When the AIDS epidemic began in the early 1980s, and large numbers of gay men began dying, MCCDC was one of the first local organizations that spoke out about the new disease and the dangers it brought to the gay community.
 On December 9, 1982, MCCDC hosted the area's first community AIDS forum, attended by around 200 people.
 At the event, Uhrig spoke about not only the physical effects of the disease but also the psychological effects: "I'm concerned that deep levels of internalized self-oppression have allowed us to accept social judgment against us."

 The forum would be the first of many events MCCDC held to educate people about the disease.
 One such event, held in 1983 and co-sponsored with the DC Coalition of Black Gays, focused on the impact AIDS had on minorities and was hosted at the Clubhouse, a gay bar catering to the local black LGBT population.
-These type of events were also an attempt to attract people of color to attend MCCDC, which was overwhelmingly white at the time.
+These types of events were also an attempt to attract people of color to attend MCCDC, which was overwhelmingly white at the time.

 Because many churches and most funeral homes were unwilling to host funerals for people with AIDS, many of the services were held at MCCDC.
 A lot of these victims were either impoverished or had very little money after losing their jobs.
 Because of this, the church changed its funeral policy and offered to host their funeral services for free.
 Candace Shultis, who served as an associate pastor at MCCDC in the 1980s, stated: "So we did a lot of funerals, not just for our own people but for other people whose churches wouldn't conduct the funerals.
 There was only one funeral home in town at the time that was willing to even do an AIDS funeral...One of the reasons why I think there are so many women clergy in MCC is because the men died, so many of the men died, so the leadership began to be female because we were the ones that were surviving."

 On the tenth anniversary of health officials announcing their first report on AIDS and after 3,000 area residents had died from the disease, Uhrig, along with other faith leaders and government officials including Surgeon General Antonia Novello and National Institute of Allergy and Infectious Diseases director Anthony Fauci, gathered for a memorial service marking the somber event.
 Uhrig had been living with AIDS for many years and, at the event, stated: "I didn't come to think about 10 years of dying.
 I came to celebrate a decade of survival."